 What permits do I need?

-Is it safer to trek in Upper Mustang?
+Is it safe to trek in Upper Mustang?

 Can I do the trek solo?